 Perched on Morocco’s Atlantic coast, Essaouira is a cross between North Africa and the Mediterranean.
 Surrounded by golden-stone city walls, it mixes bright blues and dazzling whitewash with flowing djellabas and the smell of spices.
 Influences from the Arabs, Africans, Romans and French all blend together to create a mellow, relaxed beach town.

-Add in 300 days of sunshine and constant warm but not baking hot temperatures, and you’ve got the perfect short break destination.
-Although Essaouira hasn’t got much in the way of must-see sights, it’s an easy place to spend a few relaxed days, whether just as a weekend break or as part of a longer Morocco itinerary.
+Add in 300 days of sunshine and warm but not sweltering temperatures, and you’ve got the perfect short break destination.
+Although Essaouira doesn’t have tons of must-see sights, it’s an easy place to spend a few relaxed days, whether just as a weekend break or part of a longer Morocco itinerary.
 So here are my favourite things to do in Essaouira.

 The best things to do in Essaouira, Morocco